abhijeetsharma200/OpenCV-Wiki/OpenCV-Change-Logs.md

 - Graph API (G-API) module has been moved to opencv_contrib.
 - Classic ML module has been moved to opencv_contrib.
 If you use Python, [scikit-learn](https://scikit-learn.org/) is a much better alternative.
 - Features2D module has been renamed to Features.
 Scope of the renamed module has been extended to process feature vectors produced by the modern deep nets.
 Several obsolete feature detectors/descriptors have been moved to opencv_contrib. `SIFT`, `ORB`, `FAST`, `GoodFeaturesToTrack`, `MSER` are still available, though.
 - 5.0: FLANN as a separate module will be gone.
-Annoy-based ANN (‘approximate nearest neighbor’) search algorithm, which has been already added to Features module, will replace it.
+Annoy-based ANN (*approximate nearest-neighbor*) search algorithm, which has been already added to Features module, will replace it.
 - Cleaned objdetect module: Haar-based and HOG-based detectors have been moved to opencv_contrib, xobjdetect module.
 There are modern deep learning-based object/face detectors that are both faster and more accurate.
 - Calib3d module has been split into 3 modules:
   - 3d — basic 3D geometry and 3D vision functionality